grecosalvatore/drift-lens/experiments/README.md

 Note that some use cases contains a single script for the model training and embedding extraction.
 Moreover, some use cases contains some scripts to prepare the dataset.
 Each macro use case also contains a README.md file with specific information about the use case and the simulated drift.

+To facilitate and speed up the reproducibility, the embedding representations already extracted will be provided soon.

 <table>
   <caption>Experimental use cases.</caption>
   <thead>